 From the 1950s through to the 1970s the house became an important base for education and discussion for bodies such as the Fabian Society and many trade unions.

 However, with the continuing decline in demand for such a facility in the late seventies and eighties, changing requirements by users and the deteriorating fabric of the building, the Trust decided in 1986 to sell the house.¬†The money realised from the sale provides the funds for the Trust‚Äôs activities today.

 ** Please note, as of 2017 the Webb Memorial Trust is no long accepting funding applications **

 Barry Knight, Director

 Barry Knight is a social scientist and statistician.
 In addition to overseeing the work of the Webb Memorial Trust,¬†he works with the Global Fund for Community Foundations, the Arab Reform Initiative and the European Foundation Centre.
-He is co-chair of the Working Group on Philanthropy for Social Justice and Peace and is the author or editor of 14 books on poverty, civil society, community development and democracy.
-Barry has previously advised¬†the Ford Foundation and the CS Mott Foundation. ¬†@barryjameknight
+He is co-chair of the Working Group on Philanthropy for Social Justice and Peace and has previously advised¬†the Ford Foundation and the CS Mott Foundation.
+Barry¬†is the author or editor of 14 books on poverty, civil society, community development and democracy and his¬†forthcoming book, ‘Rethinking Poverty.
+What Makes a Good Society?‘ will be published in September 2017¬†by Policy Press. ¬†@barryjameknight

 Georgia Smith, Communications Officer